 HD 130322 is a K-type star in the constellation Virgo around which an exoplanet has been found.
 HD 130322 b, the discovery of which was announced in 2000,1 is a planet with a minimum mass slightly more than that of Jupiter.
 It orbits its host star in a very small orbit at average distance of only one eighth that of Mercury from the Sun.
 It thus qualifies as a "hot Jupiter" or epistellar Jovian.

 |distance||97.02 light-years (29.76 pc)|

-||R.A.
-14h 47m 32.73s; Dec. -00° 16' 53.31"|
+|position||RA 14h 47m 32.73s; Dec -00° 16' 53.31"|

-|semimajor axis||0.088 AU (13.2 million km, 8.2 million miles)
+|semimajor axis||0.088 AU (13.2 million km, 8.2 million mi)|

 |discovery||1999, Geneva Observatory|

 1. Udry, S., Mayor, M., Naef, D., Pepe, F., Santos, N., Queloz, D., Burnet, M., Confino, B., and Melo C., 2000.
 "The CORALIE survey for Southern extra-solar planets.
 II The short-period planetary companions to HD75289 and HD130322," Astronomy & Astrophysics, 356, 590.